swarnpriya/eBPF_notes/koka_support.md

 ## Plan:
 - Need to understand Koka on how to add new functions and datatypes.
 Somewhat I am becoming more comfortable in this part and can figure it out.
 - Need to understand the Koka compiler to extend it.
-(Hard part) It is not very straightforward to understand because it is not a compiler from high-level to assembly (like traditional CompCert or Jasmin (I previously worked on)).
+(Hard part) It is not very straightforward to understand because it is not a compiler from high-level to assembly (like a traditional compiler design).
   It is very much like a translator and involves a lot of concepts like boxing/unboxing, borrowing while translating the types, and so on.
 - Understand more eBPF parts as I move forward.